dhrwrites/dhrwrites.github.io/_posts/2019-11-21-Review-Ahmad-Jamal-Ballades.md

 Miles Davis, who loved his "concept of space, his lightness of touch, his understatement".
 <small>[1]</small> To be honest, I think
-it's a bit lazy to quote Miles about Jamal, because Jamal is such a great artist in his own right, but here I am doing it too, because it helps people anchor his influence, especially if they aren't jazz nerds.
+it's a bit lazy to quote Miles about Jamal, because Jamal is such a great artist in his own right, but here I am doing it too, because it helps people appreciate his influence, especially if they aren't jazz nerds.

 *Ballades* is a terrific recording, with the songs ranging from originals to